5 credit card perks that save you money

 2. More – and exotic – perks

 Card issuers are vying for your business, which means there are always new options and perks for consumers.
-There are rewards cards (cash back, travel and airline cards), retail credit cards for those who shop at a particular store, and cards for new credit users, students and those trying to rebuild credit.
+There are rewards cards (cash back, travel cards), retail credit cards for those who shop at a particular store, and cards for new credit users, students and those trying to rebuild credit.

 And then there are more unique card perks…